KathleenDollard/command-line-api/src/System.CommandLine.Subsystem/readMe.md

 * Validation: The examples in the doc appear to combine validation and error reporting into one step.
 I do not think this is desirable as error reporting was a point of customization.

-* I think it could be quite good to treat defaults and valdiation as having a set interface.
+* I think it could be quite good to treat defaults and validation as having a set interface.

+* Small thing: The annotation ids do not appear to have a separator, which could lead to ambiguity (`nameof(A) + "BC"` vs `nameof(AB) + "C"`)

 * We have history that the order of extension execution (and possibily initialization and teardown) is difficult and essential.
 We need to control this in almost all cases
    * Where the user needs something else to control ordering, allow inheritance of the Runner